General enquiry

 A quick Google search can often help you identify where the transaction was processed.
 Likewise, if you have a joint account, it might be worth checking whether the other card holder has made a purchase you're not aware of.

-• If the payment you want to dispute is due to an incorrect funds transfer, you can complete a Mistaken internet payment form online.
+If the payment you are disputing is due to an incorrect funds transfer or BPAY payment, you can complete a mistaken internet payment form online.

 If you want to recall or trace a payment, please contact us on 13 25 77 or visit your nearest branch.